 Keep in mind that benefit amounts are based on how many household members there are.
 As a result, the income of household members who do not receive benefits may still be counted.
 Download our free guide to learn more about the information you need to include on your application.

-How to Apply for Food Stamps Online in Louisiana
+Applying for Louisiana Food Stamps Online

 Filling out a food stamp application online is the most convenient method for many families.
 To do so, visit the DCFS application portal.
-New customers will need to create an account before proceeding, while existing customers can simply sign in to start a new application for benefits.
+New customers will need to create an account before proceeding while existing customers can simply sign in to start a new application for benefits.

 When you apply for food stamps online in Louisiana, you can also submit a form for other benefits that you may qualify for, such as the Family Independence Temporary Assistance Program (FITAP).
 If you are unsure of your eligibility, the state portal can also be used to determine your qualifications.
 However, be aware that using the eligibility tool is not the same as submitting an application.

-How to Submit a Louisiana Food Stamp Application by Mail
+Submitting a Louisiana Food Stamp Application by Mail

 If you prefer to apply for SNAP benefits using a paper form, you may print out the application form from the official online state portal and then send it by mail.
 When you apply for food stamps by mail, make sure you include documentation that can be used to verify your information, such as your income and resources.
 If you do not have these documents on hand right away, you may be able to give them to the DCFS during your benefits interview.